-Thinking of Vintage & Antique Costume Jewelry to invest in?
-Then Blow your trumpets angels because this area of Jewelry investing has a shipload of bargains just waiting for the savvy costume jewelry investor.
+Vintage & Antique Costume Jewelry is a great place to invest in Jewelry because this area has a shipload of bargains just waiting for the savvy Costume Jewelry Investor to spot.

 How to invest tips can be found right here on this website.
 Help Central is also a great resource to find answers to your questions.
-If it's costume cleaning tips your'e after - Cleaning Costume Jewelry Tips Can Be Found Here...
+If it's costume cleaning tips you're after, you will find Cleaning Costume Jewelry Tips Here...

-So what's so "Costume" about Costume Jewelry anyhow?
-This genre of jewelry was made to imitate fine antique jewelry and imitation is the best form of flattery.
-And here's the real juice that's not so imitation or even well known.
-Jewellers in this area threw caution to the wind, and used their artistic license to make innovative and large pieces owing to the lower material costs compared to the expensive precious metals and natural gemstones that were used in the making of fine Jewelry.
+Costume jewelry was made to imitate fine Antique Jewelry and so when it comes to investing in Costume Jewelry, that's exactly what you're looking for - a good imitation of the original.
+Jewelers in this area threw caution to the wind using their artistic license to make innovative and large pieces owing to the lower material costs compared to the expensive precious metals and natural gemstones that were used in the making of fine Antique Jewelry.

-Vintage and Antique Costume Jewelry is a twentieth century term for jewelry made from non-precious metals and materials such as imitation gemstones and faux pearls made in the early 1900s through to the 1960s.
+Vintage and Antique Costume Jewelry is a twentieth-century term, applied to Jewelry made (usually) from non-precious metals and materials such as imitation gemstones, and faux pearls, in the early 1900s through to the 1960s.

 Very early Costume Jewelry dates back hundreds of years.
-As the Eighteenth century got underway a thriving costume jewelry trade developed in Europe as faux jewelry was becoming increasingly more desirable as it was a cheap alternative to Natural Pearls.
+As the Eighteenth century got underway, a thriving Costume Jewelry trade developed in Europe.
+Faux Pearl Jewelry became increasingly more popular, as a cheaper alternative to expensive Natural Pearls.

 Costume Jewelry is a huge area and you might hear it referred to as Cocktail Jewelry, Retro Modern, Vintage Jewelry and the People's Jewelry.
-Costume Collectors wanting to hone their identification skills can find Identifying Costume Jewelry Tips further down on this page.
+Costume Jewelry investors, wanting to hone their identification skills, can find Identifying Costume Jewelry Tips further down on this page.

-Costume Jewelry can be divided into two main areas:
+Costume Jewelry is divided into two main areas:

-FAUX Bling - dazzling fashion costume jewelry including the underestimated Rhinestone Costume Jewelry
+FAUX Bling - dazzling fashion Costume Jewelry, including the underestimated (at time of writing) - Rhinestone Costume Jewelry

-FINE Bling - referred to as "Designer Costume Jewelry" An example is Chanel Costume Jewelry.
-A lovley little ares called Antique Paste Jewelry is included in fine Costume Jewelry; a period favourite of the Georgian era.
+FINE Bling - referred to as "Designer Costume Jewelry" An example of this genre is Chanel Costume Jewelry.
+A lovely little area called Antique Paste Jewelry is included in fine Costume Jewelry; a period favorite of the Georgian era.

-Don't forget vintage Bridal Costume jewelry and rhinestone costume jewelry which are two favorite collectible areas.
-And if you intend to celebrate this Christmas in grand style, wearing a Costume Jewelry Christmas Tree Pin is mandatory.
+Notwithstanding, Vintage Bridal Costume Jewelry and Rhinestone Costume Jewelry, two exciting collectible areas.
+And if you intend to celebrate this Christmas in grand style, wearing a Costume Jewelry Christmas Tree Pin could be mandatory.

-Most unsigned costume jewelry was never intended to be a financial investment when it was originally created.
-However, dealers know that this type of jewelry is highly collectible and profitable today.
+Most unsigned Costume Jewelry was never intended to be a financial investment when it was originally created.
+However, dealers know that this type of Jewelry is collectible and profitable.

-Vintage costume jewelry started out as affordable jewelry and was produced in large quantities for the common folks; it was the peoples Jewelry, and because the people are the many, there is no short supply of costume jewelry in the market.
+Vintage Costume Jewelry started out as more affordable Jewelry and was produced in large quantities for us common folks; it was the "People's Jewelry", and because the people are the many, there is no short supply of Costume Jewelry in the market.

-Costume jewelry is a descendant of Art Deco Jewelry.
-Coco Chanel put costume on the map when she exclaimed:
+Costume Jewelry is a descendant of Art Deco Jewelry.
+It was the famous Coco Chanel who put Costume on the map when she exclaimed:

 "Nothing looks more like a fake jewel than a beautiful jewel.
-Why get mesmerised by a beautiful stone?
-One might as well wear a cheque around one's neck."
+Why get mesmerized by a beautiful stone?
+One might as well wear a cheque around one's neck." - Coco Chanel

-Unsigned antique vintage costume jewelry is just as collectible, simply because these pieces are wonderful works of art in themselves; not because they have a famous name stamped on the back.
+Unsigned Antique Vintage Costume Jewelry is just as collectible as signed pieces, simply because these pieces are wonderful works of art in themselves.
+In the land of Costume Jewelry, it's not always necessary to have a famous name stamped on the back.

-Costume Jewelry Investors can also indulge their fancy as there are so many fascinating themes to choose from.
-Some collectors are faithful to a favourite designer, while others may stream-line their jewelry pieces around figural objects found in nature such as, flowers, fruit, birds, beasts and even bugs!
+Costume Jewelry Investors can also indulge their fantasies, as there are so many fascinating themes to choose from.
+Some collectors are faithful to a favorite designer, while others may stream-line their Jewelry around figural objects found in nature, such as flowers, fruit, birds, beasts and even bugs.

 Knowing how to use a jewelers loupe will save you time and money.